-\begin{proof} If the closure of the unstable branch of $p$ does not have critical points then by theorem \ref{disk2} either it is contained in the basin of attraction of a (semi)attracting periodic point or it is a non-trivial normally hyperbolic attracting interval; in the last case the unstable branch crosses the stable manifold of a saddle in the normally hyperbolic arc.
+If the closure of the unstable branch of $p$ does not have critical points then by theorem \ref{disk2} either it is contained in the basin of attraction of a (semi)attracting periodic point or it is a non-trivial normally hyperbolic attracting interval; in the last case the unstable branch crosses the stable manifold of a saddle in the normally hyperbolic arc.

-If it does have critical points $c$ then $\omega(c)$ has dominated splitting so either it has interior points, or it is in the interior of a normally hyperbolic arc, or it is in the interior of the basin of attraction of a (semi)attracting periodic point, or it is a heterocycle or it is a saddle periodic point.
-In the first cases the proposition is proved.
+If it does have critical points $c$ then $\omega(c)$ has dominated splitting so either it contains interior points, or is a heterocycle, or it is a periodic point.
+In the first two cases the proposition is proved.
 In the last case, it has to be a boundary saddle periodic point.

 So, it remains to consider the case that all the critical points in the closure of the unstable branch are boundary critical points.
-In that case, recall that the boundary critical points are finite $\{c_1 \dots c_n\}$, and they belong to a finite number of boundary saddle points,named $\{q_1 \dots c_n\}$.
-For each boundary saddle point $(q_i)$, one considers its unstable branch $\Ga^u(q_i)$ that is accumulated by the unstable branch of $p$ and consider the same dichotomies discussed before: if some branch $\Gamma^u(q_i)$ does not have critical points, again by theorem \ref{disk2} the accumulation set of each branch $\Gamma^u(q_i)$ is either a normally hyperbolic arc or a (semi)attracting periodic point.
-In both case, the proposition is concluded.
+In that case, recall that the boundary critical points belong to a finite number of boundary saddle points, named $\{q_1 \dots q_n\}$.